bloomreach/bloomreach-discovery-data-validator/README.md

 | No. of JSONLines to Scan   |  **Required**.
 Enter the number of lines you want to scan.. |
 | Pause at Each Line   |  **Required**.
 Select "Yes" if you want to pause and review each line during validation.
 Otherwise, select "No" to skip pausing. |

-- Once you've filled in all the required fields, click on the "Validate DC Feed" button to start the validation process.
+- Once you've filled in all the required fields, click on the "Validate Data" button to start the validation process.
 - If you chose "Yes" for pausing at each line, you will need to click on the "Continue" button to review each line individually.
 You can also click on "Nomore Pausing" to skip pausing for the remaining lines.

 ![SNAPSHOT](https://github.com/bloomreach/bloomreach-discovery-data-validator/blob/data-validator-v1/screenshots/ss1.png)